dominodatalab/streaming-online-learning/README.md

 ## Repository Files Description

-The files in the reposirory are intended to run some data processing steps in the streams learning pipeline we set up to run experiments in the paper.
+The files in the reposirory are the one used to run the differents data processing steps in the streams learning pipeline we set up.
+It is the source code to reproduce experiments mentioned in the paper, and the major steps are :

 * Set up **streams generators using Kafka** producer and consumers to process data as streams, create requires features for model input and output.
 Files `confluent_producer.py` and `KafkaConsumer.py`